Engagement with First Nation, Metis, Inuit and Indigenous Peoples

 The Central East LHIN First Nations Health Advisory Circle and the Central East LHIN Métis, Inuit and Indigenous Peoples Health Advisory Circle have continued to meet on a quarterly basis since they were initiated.
-From time to time, special meetings have been called to address specific issues such as mental health and addictions planning, working collaboratively with Central East Community Care Access Centre (CECCAC), and work plan development.
+From time to time, special meetings have been called to address specific issues such as mental health and addictions planning, and work plan development.
 Membership has steadily grown and through the respectful sharing of experiences and stories, closer relationships between the Central East LHIN and the Indigenous communities within its borders have developed.

 In accordance with the Terms of Reference, the Annual Joint Circle meetings have been held and well attended by both Circle and community members, LHIN staff and board members and health service partners and stakeholders.

 Through this relationship, the LHIN has supported various projects and initiatives proposed by each of the planning circles such as the development of a Memorandum of Understanding (MOU) with the recruitment of an Aboriginal Navigator for the Central East Cancer Care Ontario site at Lakeridge Health.
 The LHIN also supported the provision of Ontario Telemedicine Network (OTN) equipment to three of the four First Nations as part of Ontario’s Opiate Strategy in 2011/12.

 Terms of Reference for the two advisory groups can be accessed by clicking on the links below.